What 100 Calories Really Looks Like for 25 Foods

 Extra Virgin Olive Oil

 We typically don’t think twice about adding EVOO to recipes since studies have connected the olive oil to a healthy heart.
 However, keep in mind that the key to using oil while continuing to lose weight is moderation—especially since a tablespoon is around 120 calories.
-Use one of our 35 Tips to Cut 50+ Calories and break out a spritzer, such as a Misto.
+Cut 50+ calories by breaking out a spritzer, such as a Misto.
 This tool makes it easy to mist your favorite oil on an entire dish without overdoing it.

 Good news, hummus lovers!
 You can add another tablespoon to your standard serving and hit 100 calories.
 Made from a great protein source, chickpeas, hummus is also full of healthy fats and fiber.